deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MARJORIE* witnessed him shooting a shop owner in cold blood.

-He's only barely seen in the game in nightmare scenes.
+He's only barely seen in the game in a nightmare scene, but he's the glooming shadow in the background throughout the game.

 * Age: 68